pmcgrenery/WxBrief/README.md

 For further information on how to clone a repository from GitHub click [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 For further information on how to clone a repository into your IDE please consult your provider's documentation.

-## How to get your own product keys for the API's.
+## How to get product keys for the API's.

 ### Rapid-API Airport Info
 1. Create an account for free, [here](https://rapidapi.com/auth/sign-up?referral=/marketplace).